-- This learning series will provide foundational knowledge about Value-Based Payment (VBP) structure and prepare you for VBP implementation - Bootcamps will be held in 5 regions across NYS between June and October of 2016 - Each Bootcamp will consist of 3 all-day sessions held approximately one month apart in a centralized location - You are highly encouraged to attend all 3 sessions - If unable to attend a session in your region, you may register for sessions in other regions.
-Also, webcast recordings are going to be available in the VBP Library - With the exception of the Regional data overview in Session 1, the content of sessions are applicable statewide - There will be a networking event at every session, so please bring appropriate staff to extract the most value out of these sessions.
+- This learning series provides foundational knowledge about Value-Based Payment (VBP) structure and prepares you for VBP implementation - Bootcamps are being held in 5 regions across NYS between June and October of 2016 - Each Bootcamp consists of 3 all-day sessions held approximately one month apart in a centralized location (when possible) - You are highly encouraged to attend all 3 sessions - If unable to attend a session in your region, you may register for sessions in other regions.
+Also, webcast recordings are available in the VBP Library - The content of sessions are applicable statewide - We encourage networking, so please bring appropriate staff to extract the most value out of these sessions.
 These will include: business and clinical leadership, contracting staff, finance staff, IT staff, etc.